 It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 The awarding bodies (or examination boards) set down strict criteria which must be followed for the conduct of examinations and Impington Village College is required to follow them precisely.
-You should therefore, pay particular attention to the JCQ Information document available below.
+You should therefore, pay particular attention to the JCQ Information documents available below.

 Some of the questions you may have are answered below in our FAQ.
 If there is anything you do not understand or any question that has not been addressed, PLEASE ASK at the Exams Office.